• Skip to main content

 But the secret to body transformation is not just about calculating calories.

-The key is the consistency of your meals, the quality of food that you eat, and resistance training, be it rucking, squats, deadlifts, or pushups.
+The key is consistency in your meals, quality of food, and resistance training, such as rucking, squats, deadlifts, or pushups.

-The Army ACFT deadlift standards for Combat Fitness is not the only military fitness trend to hit the civilian world.
+The Army ACFT deadlift standards for Combat Fitness are not the only military fitness trend that hits the civilian world.

-Now it is rucking, a fat-blasting hybrid of cardio and strength training.
+Now, it is rucking, a fat-blasting cardio and strength training hybrid.

 Use this knowledge of the calories burned rucking to motivate yourself to your rucking program week in and week out.